AltaPay/plugin-salesforce/wiki.md

 12. Verify that the confirmation page is shown with correct information and without any error message.
 13. Take a note of the order number.
 14. From the SFCC Business Manager navigate to: **Merchant Tools → Ordering → Orders.**
-    Locate and select the order and verify that the order has been handled correctly – **Confirmation Status” = Not confirmed.**
+    Locate and select the order and verify that the order has been handled correctly – **Confirmation Status = Not confirmed.**
 15. Go back to the test bank page and click **‘Call success notification now.’**
     It can take a couple of minutes before the actual notification is triggered via the API.
 16. Repeat step 5 and verify that the status has changed from **Not confirmed** to **Confirmed.**